jeffreycbw/palm_oil_price/README.md

 # palm oil spot
-Using docker, airflow and sklearn for this project to forecast palm oil spot price for 3 months
+Using docker, airflow postgresql and sklearn for this project to forecast palm oil spot price for 3 months

 steps:
 1. Change the active directory to the folder